The legal aid system provides publicly funded legal advice and representation for those most in need. It is a key part of providing access to justice.

 Legal Aid Business Support and Recovery Fund

-The Legal Aid Business Support and Recovery Fund recognises the critical role legal aid firms play in the justice sector as Scotland recovers from COVID-19.
-It also ensures the availability of legal services for those most affected by the pandemic.
+The Legal Aid Business Support and Recovery Fund recognised the critical role legal aid firms play in the justice sector as Scotland recovered from COVID-19.
+The fund was launched on 4 August 2021 and closed for applications on 18 August 2021.

 Criminal legal aid fee structures